gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 {{init-state-machine}}.

-Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the Protection Engine PPID.
+Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID.
 Any other DATA chunk being sent on a Protected association SHALL be silently discarded.

-The Protection Engine may initialize itself by transferring its own messages as payload of the DATA chunk if necessary.
-The Crypto Chunk initialization SHOULD be supervised by a T-valid timer that depends on the protection engine and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
-At completion of Protection Engine initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only CRYPTO chunks will be exchanged.
+DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk necessary.
+The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
+At completion of DTLS 1.3 initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.
 Any plain text chunk will be silently discarded.

-If protection engine key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, the endpoint will generate an ABORT chunk.
+DTLS 1.3 key establishment is in-band, thus it will start the handshake with its peer and in case of failure or T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.

-The protection engine specification MUST specify when VALIDATION state can be entered for each endpoint.
-If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter the VALIDATION state per protection engine specification when the necessary security context is in place.

 When entering the VALIDATION state, the initiator MUST send to the responder a PVALID chunk (see
-{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the protected association parameter of the INIT chunk.
+{{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing the Options previously sent in the protected association parameter of the INIT chunk.
 The transmission of the PVALID chunk MUST be done reliably.
-The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they are exactly the same, with the same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chosen Protection Engine, otherwise it will reply with an ABORT chunk.
-ERROR CAUSE will indicate "Failure in Protection Engines Validation" and the SCTP association will be terminated.
+The responder receiving the PVALID chunk will compare the Options with the one previously received in the INIT chunk, if they are exactly the same, it will reply to the initiator with a PVALID chunk containing the chosen Options, otherwise it will reply with an ABORT chunk.
+ERROR CAUSE will indicate "Failure in Validation" and the SCTP association will be terminated.
 If the association was not aborted the protected association is considered successfully established and the PROTECTED state is entered.

-When the initiator receives the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT with the ERROR CAUSE "Failure in Protection Engines Validation", otherwise the protected association is successfully established and the initiator enters the PROTECTED state.
+When the initiator receives the PVALID chunk, it will compare with the previous chosen Options and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT with the ERROR CAUSE "Failure in Validation", otherwise the protected association is successfully established and the initiator enters the PROTECTED state.